 I have been looking for a Xerox 4000 copier for a long time, which I could play with.
-In February 2019, I was contacted by Xerox Venray in the Netherlands, and they were going to throw away two Xerox 4000 copiers.
+In February 2019, I was contacted by Xerox Venray in the Netherlands, and they had two Xerox 4000 copiers.
 They asked if I was interested in the machines, and of course I was.
-I was supposed to get the machines for free but had to pay for the shipping from the Netherlands to Norway where I live.

 On Monday March 18 2019, I received the two Xerox 4000 copiers.
 Since I had no other suitable place, they were put in my garage.
 It was winter outside and cold in the garage, so I thought I would wait until it was spring and better temperature outside before trying to start the machines.
 On Saturday, March 30, I could not wait any longer and started up one of the two Xerox 4000 copiers.
 After the machine had warmed up, I tried to make a copy, but as expected, no copy came out of the machine.
 There was obviously something wrong.

 After a while I found out what the problem was - the machine could not feed paper from the main paper tray.
 I added paper in the aux tray and tried to make a copy, but the same thing happened there too… the feed rollers could not feed the paper further into the machine.

 I thought maybe it had something to do with the electronics in the machine.
 Since I had a spare machine, I switched one circuit board at a time from the spare machine to the problem machine.
 After I had replaced all circuit boards, the problem was still the same and I gave up trying to get the machine repaired.